[ Printer Friendly Version ] [ Report Abuse ]

 Rose laughed, all tension between them gone.
 "Flitwick's the charm teacher," she explained to me.
-"He's an eccentric fellow-- well, dwarf really-- but you can't help loving him.
-Hugo-- he's my younger brother, Lily's age-- is in Ravenclaw and claims he spoils them constantly.
+"He's an eccentric fellow-- well, dwarf really-- but you can't help but love him.
+Hugo-- he's my younger brother, Lily's age—and Lily are in Ravenclaw and claim Flitwick spoils them constantly.
 Anyhow, the motion is very important- kind of sweep it to the right and lightly jerk it up."

 "Swish and flick," Lily imitated in a squeaky voice.
 Rose laughed.

 "I know," Lily said smugly.